-- a.
-The loss or damage is not the result of negligence on the part of the employee claiming compensation; - b.
-The claim for loss or damage exceeds ten (10) dollars; - c.
-If applicable, a copy of the claim approval from his/her insurance carrier shall be provided to the employer; - d.
+- The loss or damage is not the result of negligence on the part of the employee a. claiming compensation; - b.
+The claim for loss or damage exceeds ten (10) dollars; - If applicable, a copy of the claim approval from their insurance carrier shall be C. provided to the employer; - d.
 The appropriate Principal or Vice-Principal reports that the loss was sustained while on assignment for the employer.